Skip to content

 Return values

-A function can return either of the following.
+A function can return either a single anonymous return value, or a return parameter list containing named return value(s).
 The default is -> void.

-(1) -> X to return a single unnamed value of type X, which can be void to signify the function has no return value.
-If X is not void, the function body must have a return /*value*/; statement that returns a value of type X on every path that exits the function.
-For example:
+-> kind X to return a single unnamed value of type X using the same kinds as in the parameters syntax, but where the only legal kinds are move (the default) or forward (with optional forward_ref; see below).
+The type can be -> void to signify the function has no return value.
+If X is not void, the function body must have a return /*value*/; statement that returns a value of type X on every path that exits the function, or must be a single expression of type X.

 Functions with an unnamed return value